smadeira22/RESTfulAPI/README.md

 ## Start API

-- On the terminal run:
+- On the terminal type:
    - `cd server`
    - `npm run dev`, app runs on 4000
 - On the web browser open